-The TCCC Guidelines currently recommend that IV/IO access be established if indicated but do not provide the specific indications, even though they are discussed in the PHTLS text.21 The Guidelines do provide specific indications for other interventions like tourniquets, TXA, fluid resuscitation, needle decompression of the chest, and battlefield analgesia.
-For consistency, the criteria for establishing IV/IO access (i.e., the need for IV medication administration or fluid resuscitation) should be added.
+The TCCC Guidelines currently recommend that IV/IO access be established if indicated, but do not provide the specific indications even though they are discussed in the PHTLS Text (Butler 2014 PHTLS-8).
+The Guidelines do provide specific indications for other interventions like tourniquets, TXA, fluid resuscitation, needle decompression of the chest, and battlefield analgesia.
+For consistency, the criteria for establishing IV/IO access (the need for IV medication administration or fluid resuscitation) should be added.

-14. Clarify the wording regarding time urgency and the duration of infusion of TXA.
+14. Clarify the wording regarding time urgency and the duration of infusion of tranexamic acid (TXA).

-The current TCCC Guidelines call for the following with respect to TXA: "Administer 1 gram of tranexamic acid in 100mL normal saline or lactated Ringer's as soon as possible but NOT later than 3 hours after injury."
-This is correct as written, but may be misunderstood to mean that the TXA should be administered as rapidly as possible (i.e., by IV bolus) rather than over 10 minutes, as recommended by the manufacturer.
+The current TCCC Guidelines call for the following with respect to TXA: "Administer 1 gram of tranexamic acid in 100 mL Normal Saline or Lactated Ringers as soon as possible but NOT later than 3 hours after injury."
+This is correct as written, but may be misunderstood to mean that the TXA should be administered as rapidly as possible (i.e. by IV bolus) rather than over 10 minutes as recommended by the manufacturer.